 Google Alerts and social media monitoring can help a franchise discover and address bad reviews quickly.
 First acknowledge the review and thank the customer for their feedback.
 Then get their contact information and continue the conversation offline.
 This can protect the brand from coming across as defensive or insensitive while showing the customer that their opinions and business are valued.

-Unique Franchise Marketing Ideas
+Unique Franchise Ideas for Marketing Teams

-4. Sponsor Outside the Box
+4. Unique Franchise Ideas: Outside the Box

 Franchise success is largely determined by how each location is viewed on the local level.
 Owning a clean restaurant with delicious food and amazing service will get you far.
 However, becoming an intricate part of the community will take you farther.
 Also, the more your brand is “seen” in the community, the more loyal customers you’ll earn.